writethedocs/www/docs/include/conf/events/job-fair-tips.rst

 If you want to maximize your contacts with potential new employees, make sure to:

 * Ensure you have some fun swag items or handouts available for folks who are interested in your jobs.
-* Post your job postings to the Write the Docs job board: https://jobs.writethedocs.org/
 * Make sure your booth staff are registered before the conference starts.

 All sponsor contacts will receive details about posting jobs and registering a few weeks before the conference.